/>

 Francois Bernier, witnessing the shawl industry first hand, emphasizes this point, and admits that “Great pains have been taken to manufacture similar shawls in Patna, Agra and Lahore, but notwithstanding every possible care, they never have the delicate texture and softness of the Kashmir Carpets.

 Hamdan is a collective term for a variety of carpets in the vicinity of the city of the same name.
-Hamdan carpets are handmade, high quality hand knotted carpets made in and around the western Iranian city of Hamdan.
-Known as city of knots.
-Whether pattern, quality, strength and density of the knot – almost anything is possible.
-Basically simple features can be found under the plural word Hamdan.
-City of Hamdan is home to many poets and cultural figures.
-The city is also said to be one of the oldest continuously inhabited cities in the world.
-Hamdan has always been known for its handicrafts such as leather, ceramics and carpets.
+Hamdan carpets are handmade, high quality hand knotted carpets made in and around the western Iranian city of Hamdan, known as the city of knots.
+The city of Hamdan is home to many poets and cultural figures and is said to be one of the oldest continuously inhabited cities in the world.
+Hamdan has always been known for its handicrafts such as leather, ceramics, and carpets, including the renowned Hamdan carpets, which unfortunately are rare.
+However, the Kashmir carpets history has been rich with similar designs that have gained popularity all over the world and are suitable for every taste and home.

-Thanks for reading The Wonders of “Tribal Style Carpets” Inspired by Gypsy Artisans.
+Thanks for reading The Wonders of “Tribal Style Area Rugs” Inspired by Gypsy Artisans.

-This is a somewhat broad category and it is sometimes difficult to know how to classify a particular carpet.
-In short, tribal carpets are carpets woven by nomadic or semi-nomadic tribal weavers
+This is a somewhat broad category and it is sometimes difficult to know how to classify a particular Area Rug.
+In short, tribal Rugs and carpets are carpets woven by nomadic or semi-nomadic tribal weavers

-Tribal carpets are known for their more geometric shapes.
+Tribal Rugs and carpets are known for their more geometric shapes.
 The combination of designs and colors was a truly indigenous inspiration.
 The origin and meaning of the design is also shrouded in mystery.
 Some rugs have distinctive zoomorphic designs and patterns that are clearly influenced by plants and flowers.
 But many designs are extremely abstract.
 Certain stimuli are known to confer magical and protective properties.
-It is widely believed that the art and craft of handmade carpets originated from the nomadic Central Asian nomadic nomads.
+It is widely believed that the art and craft of handmade carpets originated from the nomadic Central Asian tribes.
 These nomads used to make wool from their sheep.
-Although wool is used throughout Central Asia to make tents for tents and flat fabrics, the theory is that it was nomadic tribes who first mastered the pile technique and that this latest technology later spread over the centuries.
+Kashmir carpets history and Rugs is also rich, as it is believed that the art of Rug weaving was introduced to the region by Persian immigrants during the Mughal era.
+The Kashmiri weavers adapted the traditional Persian designs to suit the local tastes and preferences, resulting in a unique style that is still popular today.

-Kashmir Carpets History of Hawa Mahal Purdah Design
+Kashmir Carpets History of Hawa Mahal Area Rugs

 Enchanting and charming, Our Antique Persian handmade Glorious Hawa Mahal Wind Palace Pistachio Green wool Rug is an easy way to refresh the look of even your most traditional interior spaces.
 Allow its soft, soothing color scheme to enhance the look of your favorite areas while also putting an enchanting twist on your existing décor.